mozilla-services/heka/README.md

 [GoDoc](http://godoc.org/github.com/mozilla-services/heka).

 Heka is written in [Go](http://golang.org/), but Heka plugins can be written in either Go or [Lua](http://lua.org).
-The easiest way to compile Heka is using build script in the root directory of the project, which will set up a Go environment, verify the prerequisites, and install all required dependencies.
+The easiest way to compile Heka is by using the build script in the root directory of the project, which will set up a Go environment, verify the prerequisites, and install all required dependencies.
 The build process also provides a mechanism for easily integrating external plug-in packages into the generated `hekad`.
 For more details and additional